xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 the established standards for training required for quantitative work in any field.

-Although nobody can hope to cover all of the above elements in a single class, the

-above foundational competencies have spillover effects that "level up" the rest of the list.
-An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small part of the larger, more complicated puzzle.
+An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small portion of the skills required to run a successful project in the digital humanities.
+A diverse team of practitioners with complementary expertise will likely comprise any given digital humanities project.
+For this reason, in our teaching, we concentrate on the following "three locations of computing," which support nearly all aspects of specialization represented above.
+Some familiarity with a text editor, the command line, and a programming language improves general digital literacy, useful to the librarian, the information scientist, and the computational humanist alike.

 ## 3 Three Locations of Computing